abhishek-kumar-code/Redfish_Public/Specification.md

 #### OData service document

 The OData service document serves as a top-level entry point for generic OData clients.

-Mike to add reference to OData spec
+More information about the OData service document can be found in the [OData JSON Format](#OData-JSON) specification.

 ```json
 {